rudylattae/tray/README.rst

 Overview
 ========

-bottle-staticapp can serve static files for your bottle.py application.
+bottle-servefiles can serve static files for your bottle.py application.

 I deceided to create this application to further my understanding of WSGI and how to build pluggable apps for the bottle.py ecosystem.

-Staticapp aims to be a simple WSGI app that can be mounted into any bottle.py powered app in order to serve static files from any url.
+bottle-servefiles aims to be a simple WSGI app that can be mounted into any bottle.py powered app in order to serve static files from any url.

 For instance in a regualar bottle.py app you may have the code below